"

 Figure 20.3.
 Farmer Welding / Photo Credit: Arthur Rothstein, 1915-1985, Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Black-and-White Negatives., PD

 Welding as a process adopted by industry really took off during World War II.
-World War II was significant in our history because it led to the large mobilization of a fighting force that was sent across the globe.
-This resulted in large numbers of fighting aged men being shipped overseas and working aged women being recruited to help with the war effort.
-The US government started a massive advertising campaign to break down the barriers that employers and women workers had towards industrial work.
-The contributions of women in Figure 20.4 and Figure 20.4 cannot be overstated.
-As welders they are part of our proud history and contributions to America.
+World War II was significant in U.S. history because it led to the large mobilization of a fighting force that was sent across the globe.
+This resulted in large numbers of fighting-age men being shipped overseas and working-age women being recruited to industrial work to help with the war effort.
+The contributions of women like those shown in Figure 20.4 are part of our proud history and contributions to America.

 Seven women wearing welding helmets, long sleeves, long pants, and boots with one man sitting on the far right sit in a line and pose for a picture in a ship yard.